neopragma/train-exercise/README.md

      PASS: it assembles a passenger train
      PASS: it assembles a restaurant train
      PASS: it assembles an empty freight train
-     PASS: it fills the first empty car starting from the front of the train
+     PASS: it loads the first empty car starting from the front of the train
-     PASS: it fills the second empty car starting from the front of the train
+     PASS: it loads the second empty car starting from the front of the train
-     PASS: it fills the last empty car starting from the front of the train
+     PASS: it loads the last empty car starting from the front of the train
-     PASS: it reports an error on attempt to fill freight car when train is full
+     PASS: it reports an error on attempt to load freight car when train is full
      PASS: it assembles a train containing passenger cars and freight cars
-     PASS: it fills the first freight car on a mixed train
+     PASS: it loads the first freight car on a mixed train
      PASS: it assembles a double-headed train
      PASS: it detaches the last car of the train (right)
      PASS: it detaches the first car of the train (left)